-We next address whether the buyers' reliance upon the sellers' representations that the property could be used as a duplex or two-family dwelling was reasonable.
-The trial court concluded that ordinary prudence would have required the buyers to contact the city building and safety department to ascertain whether the property could be rented as a duplex or two-family dwelling.
+We next address whether the buyers' reliance upon the sellers' representations that the property could be used as a triplex or three-family dwelling was reasonable.
+The trial court concluded that ordinary prudence would have required the buyers to contact the city building and safety department to ascertain whether the property could be rented as a triplex or three-family dwelling.